Sameer-Dangol/Biohackathon-codes-for-Team-Amyloid--/README.md

 # Biohackathon-codes-for-Team-Amyloid-beta

+The plots file contains the plots made using Rstudio, which include histograms, QQ plots and Manhattan plots for the different linear models deployed.

 The rscripts file contain the R scripts used to construct histograms, convert eigenvector file into covariate file and to construct the QQ plot and Manhattan plot.